-The two interior angles formed by a transversal line intersecting two parallel lines are supplementary (i.e: sum up to 180°).
+The Consecutive Interior Angles Theorem states that the two interior angles formed by a transversal line intersecting two parallel lines are supplementary (i.e: they sum up to 180°).

 So how do we go about this?
-We already know that the 2 angles that are next to each other and which form a straight line are “Supplementary angles” and their sum is 180°.
-So we will try to use that since here we also need to prove that the sum of two angles is 180°.
+We already know that the two angles that are next to each other and which form a straight line are “Supplementary angles” and their sum is 180°.
+So we will try to use that here, too, since here we also need to prove that the sum of two angles is 180°.

 So let’s proceed to the proof, using what we already know about

 Here's how you prove the Consecutive Interior Angles Theorem: